jacobjjasper/Rush-Hour-BCE/README.md

 ## Files
-This repository is divided into code, data, results and main.py.
+This repository is divided into [code](https://github.com/jacobjjasper/Rush-Hour-BCE/tree/master/code), [data2](https://github.com/jacobjjasper/Rush-Hour-BCE/tree/master/data2), [results](https://github.com/jacobjjasper/Rush-Hour-BCE/tree/master/results) and main.py.
 For our latest versions, we used the data2 file and code/rush2.py.
 The data folder holds all the game data (loading in Rush Hour boards) and some images for visualisations.
 The results file contains csv-files with data from the random-algorithm and some general information about the state space of the problem, fastest solutions and other outcomes of our exploration.
 The code folder is made up of:
 * algorithms.py - all algorithms
 * rush.py - old version of rush2.py
 * rush2.py - general RushHour class, holds most of the functions